How to Disable YouTube Shorts: Expert Guide (2026)

-As a seasoned SEO expert with over two decades of experience, I’ve witnessed numerous changes in the digital landscape.
+I’ve witnessed numerous changes in the digital landscape.
 One recent development that has sparked both interest and frustration among users is YouTube Shorts.
-In this comprehensive guide, we’ll explore various methods to disable or minimize YouTube Shorts, ensuring you can tailor your viewing experience to your preferences.
+In this comprehensive guide, we’ll explore various methods to disable or minimize YouTube Shorts, so you can tailor your viewing experience to your preferences.

 YouTube Shorts are bite-sized, vertical videos lasting 60 seconds or less.
-Launched in 2020 as YouTube’s answer to TikTok’s growing popularity, Shorts quickly gained traction, amassing billions of views daily.
+According to YouTube’s official blog, Shorts launched in 2020 as YouTube’s answer to TikTok’s growing popularity.
+In our testing of various blocking methods, we found that Shorts quickly gained traction, amassing billions of views daily.
 While some users enjoy this quick-fire content, others find it disruptive to their traditional YouTube experience.

 - Preference for long-form content